+If budget is no problem, here’s a big list of 25 great things to do in Edinburgh.
 Visiting Edinburgh soon?
 We’re jealous.
-As you head out to explore one of Scotland’s top destinations, save a few pounds with this list of 10 free things to do in Edinburgh.
+As you head out to explore one of Scotland’s top destinations, save a few pounds with this list of 10 things to do in Edinburgh for free.
 We promise you won’t be disappointed.

 but make sure you check out the ruins of an old chapel on the way down.

 Unfortunately, we don’t mean the wizard himself…we’re talking about the first novel, Harry Potter and the Sorcerer’s Stone (or Philosopher’s Stone, in the UK!)
 A sweet little cafe, the Elephant House, proudly proclaims itself as the Birthplace of Harry Potter.
 While you sit here and enjoy some Scottish foods and tea, you can enjoy this bit of literary magic.